jordan-bott/jordan-bott/wordle/README.md

 You can view `handle_invalid_guess.py` [here](https://github.com/jordan-bott/jordan-bott/blob/main/wordle/handle_invalid_guess.py)

 This file will update the readme with the "invalid guess" look if a guess is determined to be invalid by [`check_word_validity.py`](#📄-check_word_validitypy).
 The file edits the user's username to fit the shield url requirements ("-" should be "--", "_" should be "__") and joins the `letter_schema` from `game_data` into a string to display on the readme.
 The file then rewrites the readme with the new content.
-If triggered, this is returned from `main.py` and thus ends the python section of code.
+If triggered, this is returned from `main.py` and thus ends the python section of the workflow, and the GitHub workflow moves to the next step.

 #### 📄 `handle_lose.py`

 You can view `handle_lose.py` [here](https://github.com/jordan-bott/jordan-bott/blob/main/wordle/handle_lose.py).

 This file is triggered when the game has hit 6 guesses, and the wordle word has not been guessed.
 The file edits the user's username to fit the shield url requirements ("-" should be "--", "_" should be "__") and joins the `letter_schema` from `game_data` into a string to display on the readme.
 The file then rewrites the readme with the new content specifying that the game has been lost.
 Finally it runs [`new_game_data.py`](#📄-new_game_datapy).
-If triggered, this is returned from `main.py` and thus `new_game_data.py` ends the python section of code.
+If triggered, this is returned from `main.py` and thus `new_game_data.py` ends the python section of the workflow, and the GitHub workflow moves to the next step.

 #### 📄 `handle_player_stats.py`